supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

 >> $R_1 \rightarrow c_1 R_1 + c_2 R_2$ (This affects the value of the determinant)
 >> $R_1 \rightarrow R_1 + c_2 R_2$ (This does not affect the value of the determinant)

 Though elementary row operations are applied on a matrix, the matrix maintains its linear dependecy between its columns.
-Even after applying elementary row operations, Number of LI columns is equal to number of LI rows.
+Even after applying elementary row operations, number of LI columns is equal to number of LI rows.

 ## Rank of a Matrix